filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 ### Terminology

 - module and component: "A **module** means a code library that may be compiled and linked against.
 A **component** means a distinct process presenting or consuming RPC API."
 In this document, the distinction is not as clear.
 Will need revamping of the Venus documentation to redefine all terms.
 - **GraphSync**: "The default underlying transfer protocol used by the Scheduler.
-The full graphsync specification can be found at [here](https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md)."
+The full graphsync specification can be found [here](https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md)."

 ### Modules and processes